Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 The old Cabana fortress in Havana

-When exploring Havana, make sure you have a cortadito at a ventanita or dance the night away in one of the city’s many salsa clubs.
+When exploring Havana, also make sure you have a cortadito at a ventanita (a window shop), and at night, dance the night away in one of the city’s many salsa clubs.

 2. Viñales – A Solo Adventure in Nature